faroutchris/quickstart/README.md

 @quick('heavy-chart', { data: chartData }, { lazy: true, media: '(min-width: 768px)' })
 ```

+## How it works

+### 1. Server-Side Rendering (SSR)

+When you use `@quick('counter', { initialCount: 5 })` in your Edge template:

+1. **Component Resolution**: The server dynamically imports your component from the default path (`resources/components`).
+2. **SSR Execution**: Your component is rendered to HTML string using the framework's server renderer.
+3. **HTML Injection**: The rendered HTML is passed to your EdgeJS page template
+4. **Web Component**: On the client side your component is wrapped by a native web-component which loads your script and hydrates the HTML.

+### 2. Client-Side Hydration

+On the client side:

+2. **Selective Loading**: Only the JavaScript for components actually on the page is downloaded
+3. **Progressive Hydration**: Each component is hydrated independently as it becomes needed

+### 3. Build Process

+Quickstart uses Vite's **multi-build system** to create optimized bundles:

+**Client Build**: Creates small, framework-specific bundles for each component.
+Only loads what's needed.

+**SSR Build**: Creates a Node.js-compatible bundle that your AdonisJS server uses to render components to HTML strings.

+### 4. Framework Integration

+The plugin automatically configures Vite based on your chosen framework

+### 5. Development vs Production

+**Development**:

+- Uses Vite's dev server with HMR for instant component updates
+- Components are transformed on-demand

+**Production**:

+- Pre-built optimized bundles
+- Tree-shaking removes unused code
+- Components are cached and served efficiently

+This architecture gives you:

+- **Fast initial page loads** (server-rendered HTML)
+- **Small JavaScript payloads** (only active components)
+- **Framework flexibility** (use React, Vue, Svelte, or Preact)
+- **Progressive enhancement** (works without JavaScript)

 ## Enhancing to SPA-like Navigation

 If you want your server-rendered app to feel like a single-page application — smooth transitions, no full page reloads — you don’t need to rewrite your entire app.